 An increasing number of dental schools offer dual degree programs.

-In many states, after graduating from dental school and passing your licensing examination, you can begin practicing dentistry immediately.
+In most states, after graduating from dental school and passing your licensing examination, you can begin practicing dentistry immediately.
 No internship or residency is required.
 In several states, a one year post-doctoral residency is required in lieu of a licensing examination.
-Dental school graduates can opt for additional training, either in general practice dentistry or in one of the 10 recognized advanced dental education specialties:
+Dental school graduates can opt for additional training, either in general practice dentistry or in one of the 12 ADA recognized advanced dental education specialties: